Readmission of Service Members

 The student must also give oral or written notice of Intent to Return to ECTC within three years after the completion of the period of service.
 Immediately upon the student's return to school, the student must provide notice that he/she may be entitled to the tuition and enrollment benefits outlined in this policy.

-The student is required to provide official military obligation documentation to the Chief Student Affairs Officer or designee.
+The student is required to provide official military obligation documentation to the Chief Student Officer or designee.

 IV.
 Tuition and Fees